Staging and prognosis for thyroid cancer

 If you are having trouble understanding thyroid cancer staging and risk classification, ask a member of your treatment team to explain it in clearer terms.

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease.
-Instead, your doctor can give you an idea of what may happen, based on statistics and common issues that affect people with the same type of thyroid cancer as you.
+Your doctor can give you an idea of what may happen, based on statistics and common issues that affect people with the same type of thyroid cancer as you.

 To work out your prognosis, your doctor will consider: